aws/aws-dotnet-deploy/src/AWS.Deploy.Recipes/CdkTemplates/ConsoleAppECSFargateService/README.md

 up of 2 parts.

 First is a *.recipe file which defines all of the settings for deployment project.
-The recipe file is what the AWS.Deploy.CLI tool and the AWS Toolkit for Visual Studio use to drive the user experience to deploy a .NET application with this deployment project.
+The recipe file is what the AWS.Deploy.Tools and the AWS Toolkit for Visual Studio use to drive the user experience to deploy a .NET application with this deployment project.

 The second part of the deployment project is a .NET AWS CDK project which defines the AWS infrastructure that the